Conversations & Decisions

 Related to the Conversational Capacity framework is the importance of distinguishing between input and feedback - whether you’re requesting it or providing it.
 Input is given before a decision is made in realistic hopes of influencing the decision.
 Feedback is given after a decision is made in the realistic hopes of influencing future decisions.

 We're an opinionated bunch at Fractured Atlas and rarely shy about sharing.
 This is a good thing!
 Just look back at a few of our core values: #SeekImprovement and #EmbraceChallenge.
-Whether we see a wall and think, "I love that wall color," "I hate that wall color," "I prefer more walls," or "I’d rather be working in an open field," we aren't shy about expressing their thoughts.
+Whether we see a wall and think, "I love that wall color," "I hate that wall color," "I prefer more walls," or "I’d rather be working in an open field," we aren't shy about expressing our thoughts.
 And the organization is stronger when it can incorporate ideas and experiences from many different perspectives.

 As we grow, not everyone can provide meaningful input on every decision or initiative — there are far too many of us and far too many decisions that fill our days.
 However, everyone can provide feedback, which hopefully informs future decisions, whether related or not.
 Thoughtful feedback that is delivered in a respectful manner will always be heard and appreciated.